Humberside Seahawks: Name changes

 Since the days of the Hawks, Ice Hockey in Hull has undergone major surgery with contrasting results.
-Keith Milhench's Kingston Hawks joined the newly formed Premier League and once again dared belief amongst the loyal as successive pre-season victories over the Superleague Manchester Storm suggested the likes of Chris Eimers, Oleg Synkov and Danuse Bauba might be able to emerge from the shadows of Hull greats and restore the city to the countries elite.
-Instead what has happened is repeated optimism and failure, the big name signings and returns of the likes of Dale Lambert, Mike Bishop and Ron Shudra failing to compensate the constant name changes and poor league positions that until recently had become near permanent.
+Keith Milhench's Kingston Hawks joined the newly formed Premier League and went against the belief amongst the loyal as successive pre-season victories over the Superleague Manchester Storm suggested the likes of Chris Eimers, Oleg Synkov and Danuse Bauba might be able to restore the city to the countries elite.
+Instead, the big name signings and returns of the likes of Dale Lambert, Mike Bishop and Ron Shudra failing to compensate the constant name changes and poor league positions that until recently had become near permanent.
 Following the Hawks came the Hull Thunder and most recently the Hull Stingrays.
 None have come close to rivalling the Seahawks in terms of size and success although Mike and Sue Pack at least restored security and a place in the Elite League.
 The Stingrays debuted at 9th place.
 On 11 August 2010, they closed the club due to financial problems, but six days later were taken over by the owners of Coventry Blaze, which secured their survival.
-However, on 24 June 2015, the Stingrays withdrew from the Elite League and folded due to financial problems.
+However, on 24 June 2015, Following severe financial instability, the Stingrays ceased operations and withdrew from the Elite League.
 Afterwards, the Hull Pirates were founded as their replacement.